Next-Search/info/docs/how-we-make-search-better/40-how-we-monetize.md

 ### Attention-Based Revenue

-That is, we are interested in the revenues available through the [Basic Attention Token](https://basicattentiontoken.org/) \(BAT\), [Coil](https://coil.com), and similar services.
+That is, we are interested in the revenues available through the [Basic Attention Token](https://basicattentiontoken.org/) \(BAT\) and similar services.
 We believe this means of monetization will be rapidly expanding in the next few years as advertising revenues decline.

 ### Site Submissions